ManuSquall/visualstudio-docs.fr-fr/docs/sharepoint/how-to-create-a-sharepoint-project-extension.md

 ---
-title: "How to: Create a SharePoint Project Extension | Microsoft Docs" ms.custom: "" ms.date: "04/28/2017"
+title: "How to: Create a SharePoint Project Extension" ms.custom: "" ms.date: "04/28/2017"
 ms.prod: "visual-studio-dev14"